smarter-sh/community/committee-code-of-conduct/incident-process.md

 The reporting process exists to provide the community with mechanisms to keep people safe, and to ensure that poor behavior, regardless of who the initator is, is not accepted.

 The Code of Conduct Committee has unilateral power to address harms as needed and appropriate to restore community safety after any incident(s).
-We are separate from the Steering Committee and all other bodies in the Kubernetes community to provide a mechanism by which anyone can report, regardless of roles and organizational power dynamics which often lead to systemic underreporting.
+We are separate from the Steering Committee and all other bodies in the Smarter community to provide a mechanism by which anyone can report, regardless of roles and organizational power dynamics which often lead to systemic underreporting.

 ## Incident report workflow